 FIGURE 1 Possible Expansion to a Nonconforming Single-Family Residence

-F. Existing residential buildings that have a change in use to another legal, conforming use shall conform to the buffer and structure setback requirements and all other requirements of the Program.
+F. Existing residential buildings that have a change in use shall be evaluated by the shoreline administrator to determine if the new use causes significant adverse effects to the shoreline resources or environment.

 G. A use which is listed as a conditional use but which existed prior to adoption of this Program or any amendment thereto, and for which a conditional use permit has not been obtained, shall be considered a nonconforming use.